 Among traders, there is still no unanimous opinion on how much leverage is right for trading.
 Some people believe that leverage must be low to prevent a trader from opening too many trades, including big-size ones.

-Let’s start with defining the word “leverage.”
+Let’s start by defining the word “leverage.”
 What does this scary term even mean?

-In the Forex market, financial leverage refers to a ratio of borrowed capital to a trader’s own investment amount.
-Leverage gives a trader an opportunity to open positions that exceed their deposit multiple times.
+In the Forex market, financial leverage refers to a ratio of borrowed capital to a trader’s investment amount.
+Leverage allows a trader to open positions that exceed their deposit multiple times.
 By using borrowed capital from a broker, a trader can increase their potential profits.

 Let’s take an example for a better understanding.

 As you all know, Forex trading is done in lots.
 1 lot is equivalent to 100,000 units of a base currency.
 For example, you’re trading American dollars (USD).
 Opening a 1-lot position means that you’re willing to buy or sell 100,000 USD units.
 Logically, 0.1 lot equals to 10,000 units of a base currency (100,000 × 0.1), and 0.01 lot equals to 1,000 units of a base currency (100,000 × 0.01).
 These are some pretty big numbers!
 Not every trader has $10,000 in their account, let alone $100,000.
 This is where leverage comes into the spotlight.

 Suppose, you have $200 in your account.
 With 1:200 leverage, you can dispose of the amount that is 200 times bigger than your deposit, i.e. $40,000.
 This is a huge advantage for a trader, especially since the broker provides leverage absolutely for free.